1765

 9 April 1765 An announcement appears in the Public Advertiser, London.
 Wolfgang Amadeus (9) and Nannerl Mozart will be at home from 12-2 each day if anyone wishes to come and test their musical ability.

 27 April 1765 L’olimpiade, an opera seria by Thomas Augustine Arne (55) to words of Bottarelli after Metastasio, is performed for the first time, in King’s Theatre, London.
+It sees two performances.

 2 May 1765 Die heilige Freude, an eines Lehrers Hand, a cantata by Georg Philipp Telemann (84), is performed for the first time, for the installation of Rütger Höpfer as priest in the Pesthof, Hamburg.